vitest-dev/vitest/docs/api/index.md

 - **Type:** `Promisify<Assertions>`

   `resolves` is intended to remove boilerplate when asserting asynchronous code.
-Use it to unwrap value from pending promise and assert its value with usual assertions.
+Use it to unwrap value from fulfilled promise and assert its value with usual assertions.
 If promise rejects, the assertion will fail.

   It returns the same `Assertions` object, but all matchers are now return `Promise`, so you would need to `await` it.
 Also works with `chai` assertions.